HaoranCheng/Machine-Learning-for-Multi-spectral-Microscopic-Images-Segmentation-of-2D-Materials/README.md

 # Machine-Learning-for-Multi-spectral-Microscopy-Images-Segmentation-of-2D-Materials
 ## Introduction

-This is a public repository for deep learning-based accurate segmentation of 2D materials.
-The networkstructure were mainly developed by Mr. Zhuo Shi and optimized by Mr. Haoran Cheng (Email: haoran.cheng111@gmail.com), and were further polished by Mr. Hongwei Li (Email: hongwei.li@tum.de) and Mr. Xingchen Dong (xingchen.dong@tum.de).
+This is a public repository for deep learning-based segmentation of 2D materials.
+The networkstructure were mainly developed by Mr. Zhuo Shi (ge75cam@mytum.de)and optimized by Mr. Haoran Cheng (Email: haoran.cheng111@gmail.com), and were further polished by Mr. Hongwei Li (Email: hongwei.li@tum.de) and Mr. Xingchen Dong (xingchen.dong@tum.de).
 <img width="752" alt="Screen Shot 2022-01-23 at 13 58 33" src="https://user-images.githubusercontent.com/33370630/150679544-cec1f19d-e0ba-4515-b9df-b4bc5140ed16.png">

 <b>Input</b>: multi-spectral images (2+1 D) and RGB images (2D) \
 <b>Output</b>: multi-class segmentation map of 2D materials \
 <b>Model</b>: The Lightweight 3D U-net\
-<b>Loss function</b>: Dice-coefficient loss \
+<b>Loss function</b>: Dice-coefficient loss the focal Tversky loss\
 <b>Data augmentation</b>: random rotation, randomly cropping and randomly flipping

 The key architecture is defined in:
 ```
-model.py
+K_fold_CV.py
 ```
 where the 3D and 2D features after convolutional layers and 'Squeeze and Excitation' blocks are fused into one network and trained in an end-to-end manner.
 We also provide the codes of different fusion strategies in *model.py* if you wish to compare them.